mdancho84/mdancho84.github.io/_posts/2023-11-04-how-to-make-a-data-science-portfolio.md

 ![Data Science Contact Me](/assets/072_08_contact_me.jpg)

-# How to use my `portfoliodown` R Package to make a Data Science Portfolio in under 15 minutes
+# 7-Step Process: Howto make a Data Science Portfolio in under 15 minutes (with `portfoliodown`)

 Alright, so you know have a good idea of what a professional data science portfolio looks like.
 Now, let's get you set up with your own portfolio.